-Product management and product development is a complicated job that requires many skills and tools.
+Product management and product development are complicated jobs that require many skills and tools.
 The job has a few roles and responsibilities that stay constant, while some duties change according to the industry, company, and product.
 Among them, a senior product manager is usually on the front lines for all product-related processes and tasks.

 In this article, we’ll dive into what senior product managers do, their job description, and their roles & responsibilities.